 We can support your school, community group or business by providing a range of cycling activities:

-Special Reward days- reward your children/staff with a full day of cycling fun: from skill development to team challenges and races, and even riding our portable wooden track!
+Reward your children/staff with a full day of cycling fun: from skill development to team challenges and races, and even riding our portable wooden track!
 Provide them with a great day to remember.
 We can provide this on your premises to create a real buzz about a special day or event!

-Maintenance training- if you want to learn how to fix your bikes, or have a group eager to learn how we can provide the mechanics, tools and equipment to teach you.
+If you want to learn how to fix your bikes, or have a group eager to learn how we can provide the mechanics, tools and equipment to teach you.
 Such as fixing punctures, setting up brakes and adjusting gears.

 Open Trail is based in Kidderminster; we are able to provide our activities on your site, on the technical terrain of the Wyre Forest or at local BMX tracks.
 We work primarily with schools and community groups in Worcestershire and the West Midlands but can travel further if required.

 Teacher, Comberton Primary School